reduxjs/redux/docs/api/createStore.md

 1. `reducer` *(Function)*: A [reducing function](../Glossary.md#reducer) that returns the next [state tree](../Glossary.md#state), given the current state tree and an [action](../Glossary.md#action) to handle.

-2. [`initialState`] *(any)*: The initial state.
+2. [`preloadedState`] *(any)*: The initial state.
 You may optionally specify it to hydrate the state from the server in universal apps, or to restore a previously serialized user session.
 If you produced `reducer` with [`combineReducers`](combineReducers.md), this must be a plain object with the same shape as the keys passed to it.
 Otherwise, you are free to pass anything that your `reducer` can understand.

 3. [`enhancer`] *(Function)*: The store enhancer.
 You may optionally specify it to enhance the store with third-party capabilities such as middleware, time travel, persistence, etc. The only store enhancer that ships with Redux is [`applyMiddleware()`](./applyMiddleware.md).